mcburton/writing/chapter-four-research-design.markdown

 ## Intro

+[This draft of the research design is drawing on concepts straight out of ethnomethodology, especially ethnomethodological "accounts."
+The previous chapters, once written, will hopefully situate and develop those concepts within the digital humanities and scholarly publishing.
+Ackerman's aphorism is not yet fully developed and is being used right now as a conceptual bridge between the motivations described in the introduction and this research design here.

+this prose is un-edited.]

 The theoretical and conceptual interest of this research is "Ackerman's Aphorism."
 My interest is in the disparity between technological possibility and social acceptability.
 Like the disparity between social fluidity and technological rigidity, I believe the gaps opened up by these phenomena provide a fruitful site for informing a broader understanding of human machine interaction.
 Humanists face, perhaps now more than ever, the tensions of Ackerman's aphorism.
 As science studies has shown, designing and building (cyber)infrastructure is not simply a matter of "build it an they will come."
 As humanists embrace scholarship in the digital age, a change embodied by the digital humanities movement, they will wrestle with many of the similar problems as scientists doing the same.
 However, epistemological differences in the humanist community of practice may also cause significant differences as they "technologize."

 Deeply situated, social scientific investigations bring a fresh set of eyes to the practical challenges of change, be it change in scientific or humanist practice,  in the interactions between scholars, publishers, and technology.
 The challenge for empirically oriented research is to find where the dynamics of Ackerman's aphorism manifest socio-materially, that is, to find where the rubber hits the road.
 For this project, I have identified two locations, one at the intersection between scholars and publishers, negotiating publishing strategies at a university press, and another in the interactional traces of the  information standards developers for electronic publishing.